marisalieb/outfit-oracle/README.md

-## Fashion outfit decision tool or The Outfit Oracle
+# Fashion outfit decision tool or The Outfit Oracle

+### How it works:

 - clothing items are randomly generated, eg. 10 items or more
 - either TWO or THREE items are paired/grouped together
 - then there are several rules for how theses items can be combined based on: their type ('upper garment', 'lower garment'), their fit ('loose', 'fitted'), their colour ('red', 'blue', 'yellow', 'orange', 'green', 'purple', 'white', 'black')
 - so only compatible items will be grouped together

 #